Dre Campbell Farm

 These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

-These pests, which look like fat white worms, feed on vine crops such as pumpkins, winter and summer squash, zucchini, and gourds.
+These pests, whose larvae resemble fat white grubs, feed on vine crops such as pumpkins, winter and summer squash, zucchini, and gourds.

 They may also go after cucumbers and melons.
 Wilting is usually the first sign of an attack [1].